achliopa/udemy_Hadoop/readme.md

     * Java Interface, or use a wrapper in other lang
     * NFS Gateway

+### Lecture 9.
+Installing the MovieLens Dataset

+* we connect to the sandbox
+* in the amabari dashbard we click the menu icon and select file view
+* we see the HDFS as a disk
+* we go user=>maria_dev which is the current users home dir
+* we create a new folder for themovieles dataset: New Folder => ml-100k => add
+* go in and click upload and dump in u.data and u.item files
+* we can open and view a file (much like NAS functionality). we can download

 ### Lecture 11.
 MapReduce: What it is, and how it works

 * MapReduce